Higher Institutions Football League: 2020 season summary

-Despite the constraints on general gatherings to help curb the spread of the COVID-19 pandemic, Higher Institution Football League(HiFL) joined the rest of the world in celebrating her first-ever International Day of University Sport.
+Despite the constraints on general gatherings to help curb the spread of COVID-19, HHiFL joined the rest of the world in celebrating the first-ever International Day of University Sport.

 2021 season summary

-In the 2021 season, the teams were divided into five groups of varying numbers across 5 zones; Bayero University Kano, Federal University of Technology Minna (FUTMINNA), Lagos State University (LASU), University of Benin (UNIBEN), University of Uyo, Akwa Ibom (UNIUYO) with respect to their respective geographical locations in the country from which they played in return leg elimination style across four stages; Round of 16, Quarter-finals, Semi-finals and Final Four.
+In the 2021 season, the teams were divided into five groups of varying numbers across five zones: Bayero University Kano, Federal University of Technology Minna (FUTMINNA), Lagos State University (LASU), University of Benin (UNIBEN), University of Uyo, and Akwa Ibom (UNIUYO).
+They played in return leg elimination style across four stages: round of 16, quarter-finals, semi-finals and Final Four.

-The competition is open to all member universities of NUGA and the participating schools will emerge after a round of qualifiers.
+The competition was open to all member universities of NUGA, and the participating schools emerged after a round of qualifiers.